-amount is dedicated to investing in securities or debt 1 instruments, and whose net worth exceeds \$250,000.
-2 "Qualified security" means any note, stock, treasury stock 3 bond, debenture, evidence of indebtedness, certificate of 4 interest or participation in any profit-sharing agreement, 5 6 preorganization certificate of subscription, transferable share, investment contract, certificate of deposit for a security, 7 certificate of interest or participation in a patent or patent 8 application, or in royalty or other payments under such a patent 9 or application, or, in general, any interest or instrument 10 commonly known as a "security" or any certificate for, receipt 11 for, or option, warrant, or right to subscribe to or purchase 12 any of the foregoing.
-13 "Seed capital" means financing that is provided for the 14 development, refinement, and commercialization of a product or 15 process and other working capital needs."]
-16 4.
-By amending section 163D-3, Hawaii Revised Statutes, to 17 18 read: 19 "§163D-3 Agribusiness development corporation; board of 20 directors; established. (a) There is established the agribusiness development corporation, which shall be a public 21 body corporate and politic and an instrumentality and agency of the State.
-The corporation shall be headed by a board of 1 directors.
-The corporation shall be placed within the 2 department of agriculture for administrative purposes, but the 3 corporation may later incorporate as a nonprofit corporation if 4 this proves desirable to further its objectives; provided that 5 such reorganization as a nonprofit corporation shall not 6 adversely affect the federal tax status of the interest on any 7 bonds issued to finance any project or project facility.
-8 9 The board of directors of the corporation shall 10 consist of eleven voting members, of whom eight shall be appointed by the governor.
-The terms of these eight members 11 shall be four years; provided that, commencing on July 1, 2005, 12 the governor shall reduce the terms of those initially appointed 13 14 so as to provide, as nearly as can be, for the expiration of an equal number of terms at intervals of one year.
-The eight 15 members shall be selected on the basis of their knowledge, 16 experience, and proven expertise in small and large businesses 17 within the agricultural industry, agricultural economics, 18 banking, real estate, finance, promotion, marketing, and 19 management.
-Of these eight members, one shall be from the city 20 and county of Honolulu, one shall be from the county of Hawaii, 21 one shall be from the county of Maui, one shall be from the
+- 1 the State.
+The corporation shall be headed by a board of - 2 directors.
+The corporation shall be placed within the - 3 department of agriculture for administrative purposes, but the - 4 corporation may later incorporate as a nonprofit corporation if - 5 this proves desirable to further its objectives; provided that - 6 such reorganization as a nonprofit corporation shall not - 7 adversely affect the federal tax status of the interest on any - 8 bonds issued to finance any project or project facility. - 9 (b) The board of directors of the corporation shall - 10 consist of eleven voting members, of whom eight shall be - 11 appointed by the governor.
+The terms of these eight members - 12 shall be four years; provided that, commencing on July 1, 2005, - 13 the governor shall reduce the terms of those initially appointed - 14 so as to provide, as nearly as can be, for the expiration of an - 15 equal number of terms at intervals of one year.
+The eight - 16 members shall be selected on the basis of their knowledge, - 17 experience, and proven expertise in small and large businesses - 18 within the agricultural industry, agricultural economics, - 19 banking, real estate, finance, promotion, marketing, and - 20 management.
+Of these eight members, one shall be from the city - 21 and county of Honolulu, one shall be from the county of Hawaii, - 22 one shall be from the county of Maui, one shall be from the

 - 1 county of Kauai, and four shall be appointed at-large.
 The - 2 director of business, economic development, and tourism; the - 3 chairperson of the board of agriculture; and the chairperson of - 4 the board of land and natural resources, or their designated - 5 representatives, shall be ex-officio, voting members of the - 6 board.
 All members shall continue in office until their - 7 respective successors have been appointed and qualified.
-The - 8 board shall annually elect its chairperson from among its - 9 members; provided that the chairperson shall not be an ex- - 10 officio member. - 11 (c) The members of the board shall serve without - 12 compensation, but shall be reimbursed for actual expenses - 13 incurred in the performance of their duties. - 14 (d) The board shall appoint an executive director, who - 15 shall serve at the pleasure of the board and shall be exempt - 16 from chapter 76.
+The - 8 board shall annually elect its chairperson from among its - 9 members; provided that the chairperson shall not be an ex- - 10 officio member. - 11 (c) The members of the board shall serve without - 12 compensation, but shall be reimbursed for actual expenses - incurred in the performance of their duties. - 14 (d) The board shall appoint an executive director, who - 15 shall serve at the pleasure of the board and shall be exempt - 16 from chapter 76.
 The salary of the executive director shall be - 17 set by the board. - 18 [(e) The board, through its executive director, may - 19 appoint officers, agents, and employees; prescribe their duties - 20 and qualifications; and fix their salaries, without regard to - 21 chapter 76.]"